aimms/R-Link/README.md

 ## data

-An R object containing data that, after the successful call of the function, will be *assigned to the underlying AIMMS identifier*.
+An R object containing data (i.e. 'inputdata' in below example) that, after the successful call of the function, will be *assigned to the underlying AIMMS identifier*.
 In case the identifier to which we want to assign the data has multiple dimensions, __the R object needs to be a data frame with columns equal to the amount of assigned identifier’s dimensions plus one,  for the value column__.
 The column elements should be contained in the corresponding AIMMS sets (to which the identifier indices are bound).
 The value column elements should have *the same storage type as the identifier’s storage type*.
 In case the AIMMS identifier is scalar, the R object also needs to be scalar and should have the same storage data type as the identifier.

 ## identifierName

-The AIMMS identifier in which we want to store the underlying data.
+The AIMMS identifier in which we want to store the underlying data. (i.e. 'Population' in below example)

 ## modeForUnknownElements